algobulls/pyalgotrading/README.md

 - Support for **Paper Trading**
 - Support for **Real Trading**
 - Support for multiple brokers for Real Trading
-    - Currently supported brokers - Zerodha, AliceBlue.
+    - Currently supported brokers - Zerodha
-    - Coming soon - Mastertrust
+    - Coming soon - AliceBlue, Mastertrust
     - More on the way!
 - Real-time Logs for Backtesting, Paper Trading, Real Trading
 - Multiple real-time Reports available for Backtesting, Paper Trading and Real Trading -